Lisa Marie Presley leaves behind a music fortune and a family dispute - KTVZ

 Priscilla and Elvis Presley divorced in 1973.
 Lisa Marie Presley was the sole inheritor of Graceland and her father’s estate when he died in 1977.
 Priscilla Presley transformed the property into a lucrative tourist attraction and museum, held in a trust for Lisa Marie Presley until she turned 25.

 In 2004, Lisa Marie sold 85% of Elvis Presley Enterprises’ assets in a deal reportedly worth more than $100 million.
-She retained 15% ownership of Elvis Presley Enterprises, which holds some of the late star’s music and manages Graceland.
+She retained 15% ownership of Elvis Presley Enterprises, which manages operations for Graceland, its related properties and the Graceland Archives.
 Lisa Marie also maintained complete ownership of the Graceland mansion itself and her late father’s personal items housed in its museum, including costumes and cars on display, according to the Graceland website.

 A trust with the Graceland property and its contents will now pass on to her daughter, Riley Keough, an accomplished actress and model, along with her twin 14-year-old sisters, a representative for Graceland confirmed to CNN.